This is typically one of the first questions that the majority of people ask when they

 contact Industry Insider Property Advocates through one of our many different

-In this article I’m going to describe the most common fee structures that buyer
+In this article, I’m going to describe the most common fee structures that buyer

 advocates and buyer agents around Australia are charging their clients.

-How do I find a good buyer agent/advocate?
+How to find a good buyer’s agent

 The reality is there are over 300 buyer agents and advocates in Australia, and they